webmandesign/reykjavik/review/reykjavik-theme-review-process.md

 ### 17th

-- Unfortunately, [@poena is stepping away from the review](https://themes.trac.wordpress.org/ticket/46546#comment:42) with noone to take over, leaving the theme review ticket open again...
+- Unfortunately, [@poena is stepping away from the review](https://themes.trac.wordpress.org/ticket/46546#comment:42) with nobody (no TRT moderator) to take over, leaving the theme review ticket open again and on stuck...

 ### `@todo: To be continued...?`